Hatsune Miku: Appearances in other media

 A series of rhythm games starting from Hatsune Miku: Project DIVA were produced by Sega under license using Hatsune Miku and other Crypton Vocaloids, as well as "fan-made" Vocaloids like Akita Neru.
 The series has sold 6 million copies.
 Hatsune Miku and Future Stars: Project Mirai was developed for the Nintendo 3DS.
 Miku's appearance in this game is based on the Nendoroid series of figures.
-Later on, a mobile gacha rhythm game called Project SEKAI: Colorful Stage! (marketed as Hatsune Miku: Colorful Stage! outside of Asia) was released.
+Later on, a mobile gacha rhythm game called Project Sekai: Colorful Stage! (marketed as Hatsune Miku: Colorful Stage! outside of Asia) was released.
 The game features Miku as well as the other Crypton Vocaloids alongside original human characters.
 Many of the game's playable songs are covers of existing Vocaloid originals.
-Hatsune Miku is also briefly referenced in the game Recettear, where a young man stargazing sees "The Green-Onion Girl" constellation.
-Also, in 2013, Saki Fujita voices Fei-Yen HD, a character based on one of Hatsune Miku's modules, in Super Robot Wars UX; this appearance does not use Miku's vocal library.
-Haruka Sawamura from the Yakuza series, another Sega franchise, can wear Miku's outfit in Yakuza 5, and an ice statue of Miku is also seen in the Sapporo region of the game.
-TinierMe also made attire that looks like Miku's for their services, allowing users to make their avatar resemble her.
+The American MMO game TinierMe made attire that looks like Miku's for their services, allowing users to make their avatar resemble her.

 Miku's clothes appear as a costume for a playable character in the Japanese version of PangYa and was the back-up vocal for the game's season four trailer, as a downloadable costume for Sophie in Tales of Graces and is seen during a stage in the game 13-sai no Hellowork DS.
-Miku's clothes also appear in Phantasy Star Portable 2 as a costume for the player's female character, as well as her hairstyle and leek-themed weapons.
+Miku's clothes appear in Phantasy Star Portable 2 as a costume for the player's female character, as well as her hairstyle and leek-themed weapons.
 Miku appears in the PlayStation 3 version of The Idolm@ster 2 as downloadable content.
 In the video game Skullgirls, one of Filia's alternative colors is based on Miku.
-Hatsune Miku's attire has also appeared in Phantasy Star Online 2 as a female character's costume, along with "Miku Dayō" as a Mag Design.
-She also makes an appearance in the game Brave Frontier.
+Hatsune Miku's attire has appeared in Phantasy Star Online 2 as a female character's costume, along with "Miku Dayō" as a Mag Design.
+She makes an appearance in the game Brave Frontier.